 - Entrance Counseling/Orientation

-All new borrowers are required to do an in-person and online session known as "entrance counseling/orientation" before (they) you can receive your first Direct Subsidized Loan or Direct Unsubsidized Loan.
+All new borrowers are required to do an in-person and/or online session known as "entrance counseling/orientation" before receiving the first Direct Subsidized Loan or Direct Unsubsidized Loan disbursement.

 - Exit Counseling/Interview